ASISaga/architect-agent/whitepaper/boardroom-uiux-whitepaper.md

 None of these stages replaces conversation with something else.
 Each is a richer way the same conversational turn can be perceived.

+### 4.4 Single objects and aggregates are both renderings

+Everything above describes rendering a single structured object — one model, one decision, one citation.
+Some questions are not about a single object but about many at once: every current delegation, every pending authorization, resonance trends across a quarter, the shape of the org chart.
+The rendering suited to that kind of question is an aggregate view — what would ordinarily be called a dashboard — and it is still exactly the same relationship as everything else in this section: structured data, rendered for a reader, at whatever richness the moment calls for.
+What distinguishes it from the rest of this section is not its content but how it is reached, which Section 5.4 specifies.

 ---

 ## 5. Deep Links: Efficiency as Compact Rendering